vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 {
 ```

-1. If Visual Studio doesnt add it for you automaticaly, add a curly brace to the end of the file to close the method
+1. If Visual Studio does not add it for you automaticaly, add a curly brace to the end of the file to close the method

 In the above code, we use `Func<Task<Stream>>` because we want to make sure we can process the image multiple times (once for each service that needs it), so we have a Func that can hand us back a way to get the stream.
 Since getting a stream is usually an async operation, rather than the Func handing back the stream itself, it hands back a task that allows us to do so in an async fashion.